mam-dev/debianized-sentry/README.md

 The version of `sentry` and other core components used is specified in `debian/rules`.

-## How to configure a simple "sentry" instance?
+## How to set up a simple "sentry" instance

 After installing the package, follow the steps in [Installation with Python](https://docs.sentry.io/server/installation/python/#initializing-the-configuration),